radius logo

 Article originally on Sparefoot.com

 While self storage theft is not a common occurrence, you may have heard the occasional horror story on the news.
-We know that many tenants stash valuable belongings in their self storage units, so choosing the right lock is a high priority.
+We know that many tenants stash valuable belongings in their storage facility units, so choosing the right lock is a high priority.

 As a renter, you’re generally required to use your own lock.
 Most facilities have a selection of self storage locks available for purchase in the office, but how do you know which type to buy?